Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_3_nfcore_config.md

 ## 1.8.2 Containers in nf-core

+To start using containers in Nextflow, we need to enable the `singularity` backend and define the cache directory.
+This is the directory where Singularity should store all downloaded containers so that it doesn't need to download them over and over again whenever the same tool is required.
+As part of the setup work we did earlier today, we have already created this cache directory within the parent folder, at `../singularity/`.

 !!! example "Exercise: Define the singularity configuration"

     At the bottom of our configuration file, we will now add a `singularity` scope and enable the containerisation software.
 At the same time, we will also define the Singularity cache directory.
-This is the directory where Singularity should store all downloaded containers so that it doesn't need to download them over and over again whenever the same tool is required.
-As part of the setup work we did earlier today, we have already created this cache directory within the parent folder, at `../singularity/`.
 We can define this in the `singularity` configuration scope by setting the `cacheDir` option.
-We will provide the full path to this file, which is at `/scratch/<PROJECT>/<USER>/nextflow-on-hpc-materials/singularity`.
+We will provide the full path to this directory, which is at `/scratch/<PROJECT>/<USER>/nextflow-on-hpc-materials/singularity`.
 The current project ID and username are both accessible as environment variables on both Gadi and Setonix; we access these with the groovy function `System.getenv()`:

     === "Gadi (PBS)"